Services for cattle breeding

 Please be very careful during sampling and clean the sampling equipment after every animal!
 Please mark the samples according to your order form.

-Please note: starting from 01.01.2016 hair samples will routinely only be processed at the central submission days.
+Please note: samples for the central submission days need to be in the lab on the mentioned date latest.
+Hair samples will routinely only be processed at the central submission days.

 Duration of examination and prices

-Usually the results are available within seven working days; IGENITY profiles need up to three weeks.
+Usually the results are available within 7 - 10 working days; IGENITY profiles need up to 4 - 6 weeks.